emmanuel-mwendwa/Library_Management_System/README.md

 www.library.emmanuel-mwendwa.xyz

+- For test cases you can use the username *"john@gmail.com"* and the password *"asdf"*

 <hr>

 The Library Management System (LMS) is designed to be used by library staff, specifically the Librarian.
 Upon logging in to the system, the Librarian is presented with a dashboard containing various options to manage the library's operations efficiently.